 Japanese interiors are known for being close to the earth, so choosing low-slung sofas and bed frames is essential.
 This design choice opens up the vertical space in a room, making your ceilings appear higher and the atmosphere more relaxed.

 Pairing these low pieces with sleek, tapered legs from the Nordic tradition adds a sense of airiness to the floor.
-It’s a subtle yet powerful way to implement Japandi Home Secrets: Everything You Need To Know in any living area.
+Itβs a subtle yet powerful way to implement Japandi design secrets in any living area of your home.

 5#.
 Declutter with Intentional Storage